jefdaj/gander/readme.md

 Annex-aware mode
 ----------------

-`gander` was really designed to automate the above "find dupes -> delete dupes -> rescan" loop while keeping track of what was deleted in git.
+`gander` was really designed to automate the above "find loops -> delete dupes -> update hashes" loop.
 Major goals are:

 1. Be sure nothing is deleted or lost accidentally
 2. Be clear about what it will do at each step for non-programmers